AndyRuz/P2P_VideoStream/README.md

 **Issue: "Failed to register with tracker"**
 - **Solution**: Make sure the tracker server is running first
-- Check that tracker host and port are correct
+- Check that the tracker host and port are correct
 - Ensure no firewall is blocking the connection

 **Issue: "Port already in use"**